Akash3121/AWS-DVA-C02/Notes.md

 - Advice: use a ready to use AMI to reduce configuration time in order to be serving request faster and reduce the cooldown period

+ASG Scaling policies hands on:

+in ASG got to automatic scaling > create a scheduled action
+- scheduled scaling

+now predictive scaling - scale based on forecast

+dynamic scaling policy

+1. simple scaling based on alarm
+2. step scaling if alram hit add 10 units or so
+3. atrget tracking policy